 Classroom Tip: Use these effective lessons to practice content area writing techniques.

-50 Graphic Organizers for Reading, Writing & More: Reproducible Templates, Student Samples, and Strategies to Support Every Learner by Karen Bromley, Marcia Modlo, Linda Irwin-DeVitis
+50 Graphic Organizers for Reading, Writing & More: Reproducible Templates, Student Samples, and Strategies to Support Every Learner by Karen Bromley, Marcia Modlo, and Linda Irwin-DeVitis

 Creative graphics to organize writing in all content areas.